The BC Green Games Contest

 Web viewers will select the winners of the “Viewer’s Choice” awards.
-Viewers will be able to vote once every five minutes, per IP address.
+Viewers will be able to vote once every hour, per IP address.
 There are four $500 Call2Recycle Viewers Choice Awards for the teams with the most votes.

 Science World Field Trips

 Every team that registers and submits a project to BC Green Games is invited to come to Science World on a free field trip.
 Field trips run from March 2 to the end of the school year.
 Teams can explore Science World, see projects featured on the Peter Brown Family Centre Stage screen, and recieve your Leader in Environmental Action certificate.

 Field trip facts: